CPAN-Security/security.metacpan.org/docs/minutes/cpansec-minutes-2024-02-24.md

 ### Operating changes

 1. Proposal to use CC-BY-SA-4.0 as a content license in CPANSec for general web site content
-    - @timlegge, @stigo, @sjn vote to use CC-BY-SA-4.0
+    - @timlegge, stigo, @sjn vote to use CC-BY-SA-4.0
     - ingy abstain
     - motion carried
     - @stigo - clarified that we need to exclude vulnerability info as it needs to be public info